seeers/PW-Stick/README.md

 You can send any existing username with password to a button of the stick by right clicking ==> SendToHWPW-Stick

 ![Stick](pictures/KeepassContextMenu.png?raw=true)

+*note that the Password Stick Group will not refreshed after adding a new entry to a button!

 ------